Brendan Rodgers toasts 'incredible' Leicester win

 The first away win of Rodgers' tenure in charge keeps Leicester in the race for seventh, which could be enough for a place in the Europa League.

-"Everyone knows how tough it is to come here with 11 men but to play almost the whole game, we actually started quite bright in that opening five minutes, but to lose a man and dig in like we did it was an incredible performance of resilience," said the Northern Irishman.
+"Everyone knows how tough it is to come here with 11 men but to play almost the whole game [with 10].
+We actually started quite bright in that opening five minutes, but to lose a man and dig in like we did it was an incredible performance of resilience," said the Northern Irishman.

 "You have to fight, you have to be resilient and you have to be persistent and when the chances come you've got to take them.
 A fantastic three points.